 I generally travel by air or train.
 Unless absolutely necessary, I do not travel by bus.
 Unfortunately, at this time I do not have a driver’s license or a car.

 Accommodations: Hotel accommodations are greatly appreciated, but not strictly necessary.
 In some cities, I have friends I enjoy staying with (please inquire).
-If a hotel is not within your budget, I am happy to be billeted with a community member under the following conditions: a space that’s free of smoke, incense, scented candles, air fresheners and perfumes; a quiet room with a door that closes and which is free of pets and pet hair, a reliable wifi connection, and (depending on the length of my stay) a bit of space in the fridge.
+If a hotel is not within your budget, I am happy to be billeted with a community member under the following conditions: a space that’s free of smoke, incense, scented candles, air fresheners and perfumes; a quiet room with a door that closes and which is free of pets and pet hair; a reliable wifi connection; and (depending on the length of my stay) a bit of space in the fridge.

 The following rates apply to my existing list of workshops (over 30 topics).
 If you would like me to provide a specifically tailored one-time keynote address, a longer training session (half- or full-day, full weekend, etc.), a workshop on a special topic not on my existing workshop list, or other types of teaching, please contact me to inquire about terms.

 If you are a grant- or government-funded organization (such as a student organization or health care institution): My rate for one 90-minute to 2-hour workshop or lecture is on a sliding scale, $500 to $250.
 Note that $250 is the absolute minimum amount I can be paid that compensates me adequately for the time I spend handling pre-workshop logistics, traveling, prepping my workshop, delivering it, and handling feedback afterward.
 I ask that you act in good faith and, rather than trying to haggle down, instead bid as high as your organization can afford within that range, with the understanding that I will give scheduling preference to those who offer near the top of the scale or beyond it.